silbinarywolf/proposal-fel/README.md

 It's unclear how this should look so far so to begin with language support will probably be hardcoded into the code generation part of the compiler.

-The idea is that the compiler will be able to output the CSS and the views in the form of PHP templates, React component views, etc.
+The idea is that the compiler will be able to output the views in the form of PHP templates, React component views, etc.
+I've put together a simplistic idea of how it might work below, but this will need to be battle-tested against real languages.

 ```
 HTML :: language {